- Story Highlights

 A 5-year-old is in the hospital and his mother is recovering at home after a driver hit them while they were in the crosswalk leaving a Halloween event at their church.

-Kaitlin Bentley was taken to Piedmont Athens Regional Hospital and William was flown to Children’s Healthcare of Atlanta at Egleston.
+Kaitlin Bentley was taken to Piedmont Athens Regional Hospital and Kross was flown to Children’s Healthcare of Atlanta at Egleston.

 Bentley told Channel 2 Action News the accident sent her into “panic mode.”

 The mother of two pushed her younger son’s stroller to her husband, who was able to get out of the way of the crash.

 But Kaitlin wasn’t able to get Kross and herself out of the intersection in time.

 “I started screaming, begging for someone to get him and make sure he’s OK,” she said.

 Bentley said she’d already lost one child — a 10-day-old daughter who died in her arms from a seizure last month, Channel 2 reported.
 The Bentleys lost another baby, who was born with a congenital heart defect, in 2014.